movalex/fusion/Scripts/Comp/DEV/AttributeSpreadsheet.md

 _Known issues:_

 * All fields except numerical or point data inputs are treated as text values.
-This prevents unexpected behavior when changint cells values.
+This prevents unexpected behavior when changing cells values.
 * Although script works perfectly both in Resolve and Fusion Standalone separately, sometimes, when both of this apps are loaded at the same time, the script cannot read the comp data properly.
 In this case you'll see `No comp data found.
 Probably both Resolve and Fusion are loaded?` error message.
 I'm looking forward to handle this issue as soon I understand why it is happening.
 * You should avoid linking inputs to each other.
 This is a known bug: if you link `Transform1.Size` to `Transform2.Size` and then try to link expression from `Transform2.Size` back to `Transform1.Size`, Fusion will crash immediately.
 The same will happen if you try to do that with a script.
 Just don't.